DezMonT765/yii2-advanced-template-rbac/README.md

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.

+Also it includes nice user management system in backend, and custom layout system.

 DIRECTORY STRUCTURE